Asset Forfeiture Dictionary

-A drug proceeds order is an order compelling an offender to pay money for the benefits derived from a drug trafficking offence.
+A drug proceeds order is an order compelling an offender to pay money to the commonwealth or state that is the proceeds of drug trafficking offences.

-An exclusion order is an order which excludes some or all of the property from a restraining order.
+An exclusion order is an order which excludes some or all of a property from a restraining order.